manumafe98/MyObsidianNotes/Java/Records.md

 public record CarRecord(String model, int year){}
 ```

-For records Java creates this canonical [[OOP#Constructor|constructor]] in the background, setting the fields based on the components that you passed for the record.
+For records Java creates this canonical [[Constructor|constructor]] in the background, setting the fields based on the components that you passed for the record.

 ```java
 public Car(String model, int year) {